nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `list appt` followed by `delete appt 2` deletes the 2nd appointment in the appointment book.
+- `list appt` followed by `delete appt 2` deletes the 2nd appointment in DocTrack.

 <br>